ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vaultdeposit.md

 The deposited asset must match the vault’s designated asset for the transaction to succeed.
 Depending on the asset type, the following changes occur:

 - **XRP**: The vault’s pseudo-account balance increases, and the depositor’s balance decreases.
-- **Fungible Token**: The [trust line](https://xrpl.org/docs/concepts/tokens/fungible-tokens#trust-lines) balance between the vault's pseudo-account and the asset issuer is adjusted.
+- **Trust line token**: The [trust line](https://xrpl.org/docs/concepts/tokens/fungible-tokens#trust-lines) balance between the vault's pseudo-account and the asset issuer is adjusted.
 - **MPT**: The `MPToken.MPTAmount` of both the depositor and the vault's pseudo-account is updated.

 ## {% $frontmatter.seo.title %} Flags